VincentNguyenDuc/PersonalBudget/README.md

 - The project's UI and UX is currently under development:

-  + Adding Front-end features
+- Adding Front-end features
-  + Improving databases
+- Fixing bugs

-  + Fixing bugs
+The project's database is under development.

-- The project's database is currently under development.
+- Replacing json files with postgreSQL database